San Diego, CA United States

 - Perform, with a team approach, other duties as assigned.

-Please apply no later than Sunday, April 2.
+Please apply no later than September 30, 2023.
 Applications will be reviewed on an ongoing basis until the position is filled.
+Anticipated start date is November 1, 2023.

 The Bishop’s School is an equal opportunity employer.
 We are a diverse community of professionals that broadly reflects the people of the San Diego area and the United States at large.
 We aim to align our hiring process with our mission and institutional goals.
 All qualified applicants will receive consideration for employment and will not be discriminated against on the basis of race, color, religion or religious practices, sex, gender identity or expression, sexual orientation, citizenship status, national origin, age, ability status, military status, unemployment status or any other category protected by applicable local, state, or federal laws.
 The Bishop’s School takes affirmative action in support of its policy to employ and advance all qualified candidates.